amitkml/Serverless-Learning-Notes/mlops/MLOPS-Inerview-Questions.md

 ![im](https://github.com/amitkml/Transformer-DeepLearning/blob/main/images/MLOPS-Pipeline.JPG?raw=true)

+In this setup, we will be introducing a system to thoroughly test pipeline components before they are packaged and ready to deploy.
+This will ensure continuous integration of pipeline code along with continuous delivery of pipelines, crucial elements of the automation process that the previous setup was missing.

 #  Amazon SageMaker Model Monitor

 Amazon SageMaker Model Monitor helps you maintain high quality  machine learning (ML) models by automatically detecting and alerting on  inaccurate predictions from models deployed in production.